History of the Jews in Portugal: Porto

 During the Second World War, hundreds of refugees passed through the doors of the synagogue en route to the United States.

 Former Captain Barros Bastos died in 1961.

 In 2012, the synagogue was opened to the public.

 Representatives from an Israeli governmental agency visited in 2014 and approved co-financing for renovations and security upgrades.
 On 21 May 2015, the Jewish Museum of Porto was opened to the public.
 It was inaugurated on 28 June in the presence of the president of the Comunidade Israelita do Porto and various cultural, education and political personalities.
 A fence was erected along the sides and rear of the building.

 The community counts among its members Jews of origins as diverse as Poland, Egypt, the United States, India, Russia, Israel, Spain, Portugal and England.
 The present rabbi is Daniel Litvak, a native of Argentina, and the current vice president is Isabel Ferreira Lopes, the granddaughter of Captain Barros Basto.

 According to the official blog of the community, it includes about 500 Jews originally from more than thirty countries and gathers all standards and degrees of observance of Judaism.

 In recent years, the members of the community have connected the organization with the rest of the Jewish world, written the Community's rules, restored the synagogue building, organized departments and created the necessary conditions for Jewish life to flourish again in Oporto.

 The organisation has a beit din, two official rabbis, and structures for kashrut.
-It offers courses to schoolteachers to combat anti-Semitism, and has a museum, a cinema, films about its history, and cooperation protocols with the Portuguese state, the Israeli Embassy to Portugal, B'nai B'rith International, the Anti-Defamation League, Keren Hayesod, and Chabad Lubavitch, as well as with the Oporto Diocese and Oporto's Muslim community.
+It offers courses to schoolteachers to combat antisemitism, and has a museum, a cinema, films about its history, and cooperation protocols with the Portuguese state, the Israeli Embassy to Portugal, B'nai B'rith International, the Anti-Defamation League, Keren Hayesod, and Chabad Lubavitch, as well as with the Oporto Diocese and Oporto's Muslim community.

 In January 2019, the President of the Republic, Marcelo Rebelo de Sousa, visited the Porto Synagogue, where he attended the celebration of the Shabbat Cabalat, after which he took the floor.
 Upon arrival, the Head of State was received by the President of the Jewish Community of Porto, Dias Ben Zion, and by the Chief Rabbi, Daniel Litvak.

 In September 2020, the Jewish Community of Porto was received by the Mayor of Porto, Rui Moreira, in the City Hall.
 The Mayor welcomed the leadership of a rapidly growing and rejuvenating community in the city, representing about 500 Jews from more than 30 countries.

+In 2021, the Holocaust Museum of Oporto was inaugurated.